spencertipping/ni/doc/ni_by_example_2.md

 _
 ```

-This code uses heredoc syntax, which is a way of writing multi-line strings in bash, POSIX, and Perl (and probably other languages).
+This code uses heredoc syntax, which is a way of writing multi-line strings in bash, POSIX, and Perl (and other Perl-influenced languages like PHP and Ruby).
 Enrichment on heredocs is available[... here](http://www.tldp.org/LDP/abs/html/here-docs.html).

 Heredocs start with `<<` followed by a delimiter which is the instruction to the interpreter of where the string stops.
 In this case, the delimiter is the character `_`.
 Surrounding the delimiter with single quotes, as above, allows for string interpolation within heredocs; without these quotes around the delimiter, no string interpolation is allowed.